 Baby back ribs are leaner and more tender than many other forms of ribs, so it’s what I reach for first when I want ribs for dinner.
 Here are some tips for how to cook baby back ribs.

 - When you purchase your ribs, ask the butcher to remove the membrane or silver skin from the bony side of the ribs.
 You can do this at home, but it’s nice when you can skip this step.

 - Buy smaller racks, around 2 pounds, for more tender ribs.
 And allocate 1 pound per person.

 - Make sure you have a flavorful rub.
-You can purchase some terrific pre-made rubs or make your own like I did.
-I like the combination of salt, sugar and spices.
+You can purchase some terrific pre-made rubs or make your own as I did.
+I like the combination of salt, sugar, and spices.

 - Coat the ribs with your rub the night before you plan to cook for the best flavor infusion.